 - At least one phosphate group

-Proteins are necessary for the biological development of a living being and for cell metabolism.
+Proteins are necessary for the biological development of a living organism and for cell metabolism.

 Human proteins can be formed from 21 different α-amino acids.
-The α-amino acids chain together through peptide bonds to form a polymer (polypeptides).
-These polypeptides unfold in the aqueous environment to form the native protein.
+The α-amino acids are linked together by peptide bonds to form a polymer (polypeptide).
+These polypeptides fold up into the native protein in an aqueous environment.

-The biosynthesis of proteins takes place in all cells at the ribosomes by means of mRNA, which transmits the blueprint of proteins as genetic information.
+The biosynthesis of proteins takes place in all cells at the ribosomes using mRNA, which transmits the blueprint of proteins as genetic information.

-The sequence of the bases of the mRNA encodes in triplets (codons) the sequence of the (proteinogenic) amino acid.
-After translation, the side chains of some amino acids incorporated in the protein can still be changed.
+The sequence of the bases of the mRNA encodes the sequence of the (proteinogenic) amino acid in triplets (codons).
+After translation, the side chains of some amino acids incorporated in the protein can still be modified.

-One study found a correlation of ADHD with the proteins lysosomal Pro-X carboxypeptidase and alpha-2-antiplasmin in blood plasma.
+One study found a correlation of ADHD with the proteins lysosomal Pro-X carboxypeptidase and alpha-2-antiplasmin in blood plasma.4

-Amino acids are chemical compounds with an amino group (contains nitrogen) and a carboxylic acid group (contains carbon) that are found in all living things.
+Amino acids are chemical compounds with an amino group (contains nitrogen) and a carboxylic acid group (contains carbon) that occur in all living organisms.

 They primarily serve to build up body tissue and are the final stages in the breakdown of protein.

-Essential amino acids cannot be produced by an organism itself and must therefore be taken in through food.
+Essential amino acids cannot be produced by an organism itself and must therefore be ingested through food.

-Amino acids can be differentiated according to various categories:
+Amino acids can be divided into different categories:

 - Amino acids by structure